cardano-scaling/hydra/docs/docs/how-to/commit-blueprint.md

 }
 ```

-Let's save this json to commit-request.json file.
+Save this JSON to a `commit-request.json` file.

-Now, it is time to ask the running `hydra-node` to draft a commit transaction for us:
+You can now prompt the running `hydra-node` to draft a commit transaction:

 ```